 The motor-control application requires the PWM signals to be connected from the MCU to the power stage.
-For a correct connection, solder the R278, R279, R280, and R281 resistors to the board and remove resistors R309, R59, and R60 from the board.
+For a correct connection, solder the R278, R279, R280, and R281 resistors to the board.
 These resistors are located on the bottom side of the EVK board.
 For more details, see the schematic.